THYROID DISEASE AND ITS HEALING

 3. Other patterns.
 Less commonly, other hair mineral patterns are present.
 These can include a three highs, four highs or a four lows pattern.

 Most people with hypothyroidism start to feel a little better in a few weeks or sooner.
-However, it can take several months to a few years, or even longer, to remove all of the chlorine, bromine and fluorine compounds from the thyroid gland, replenish a dozen or more nutrients, and balance the body chemistry.
+However, it can take several months to a few years, or even longer, to remove all of the chlorine, bromine, fluorine and mercury compounds from the thyroid gland, balance copper metabolism, replenish a dozen or more nutrients, and balance the body chemistry.

-Daily near infrared lamp sauna therapy, and daily coffee enemas, along with the rest of a nutritional balancing program, will speed up this process significantly.
+Daily near infrared lamp sauna therapy, and daily coffee enemas, along with the rest of a development program, will speed up this process significantly.

 Reducing replacement thyroid hormones.
-Progress will be faster if one is not taking synthetic or natural replacement thyroid hormones.
-Stopping medication is up to the individual and the prescribing physician, but I let people know that staying on one’s thyroid replacement hormones any longer than necessary is not helpful.
+Stopping medication is up to the individual and the prescribing physician, but we let people know that staying on one’s thyroid replacement hormones any longer than necessary is not helpful.

-Most often, one does not need to remain on thyroid hormones forever if one follows a nutritional balancing program, unless the thyroid gland has been removed surgically or destroyed by radioactive iodine (RAI) therapy.
+Most often, one does not need to remain on thyroid hormones forever if one follows a development program, unless the thyroid gland has been removed surgically or destroyed by radioactive iodine (RAI) therapy.

-Quitting thyroid hormones after one has been on a nutritional balancing program for several months to one year can be a simple matter of reducing them slowly.
+Quitting thyroid hormones after one has been on a development program for several months to one year can be a simple matter of reducing them slowly.
 Problems do arise, however, of two general types:

 2. Physical symptoms.
 These are caused by two mechanisms: